-Information systems design is a knowledge-intensive process.
-It involves domainspecific design knowledge, generic software design knowledge and knowledge about the specific situations of the current design.
+Information systems design is a knowledgeintensive process.
+It involves domain-specific design knowledge, generic software design knowledge and knowledge about the specific situations of the current design.
 GRL and UCM together provide an ontology for expressing such knowledge.
-For example, consider the design of a webbased training system.
+For example, consider the design of a webbased training (WBT) system.
 Domain-specific know-how on picking a lesson structure can be represented as UCM scenarios of common lesson structures.
-Generic software design knowledge on the possible collaboration mechanisms for a web-based system is captured as a GRL means-ends structure that connects the possible mechanisms (email, newsgroup, chat, screen-sharing and audio/video conferencing) to the goal "Determine Collaboration Mechanism".
+Generic software design knowledge on the possible collaboration mechanisms for a webbased system is captured as a GRL means-ends structure that connects the possible mechanisms (e-mail, newsgroup, chat, screen-sharing and audio/video conferencing) to the goal "Determine Collaboration Mechanism".

-Basic concepts of GRL are introduced in section 2.
-In section 3, we summarize our approach of using GRL to incrementally model requirements and design.
-In section 4, a case study in the e-training domain is used to illustrate the proposed approach.
-In section 5, the combined use of GRL and UCM is introduced.
-In section 6, related work is discussed.
-Conclusions and future work are in section 7.
+Basic concepts of GRL are introduced in Section 2.
+In Section 3, we summarize our approach of using GRL to incrementally model requirements and design.
+In Section 4, a case study in the e-training domain is used to illustrate the proposed approach.
+In Section 5, the combined use of GRL and UCM is introduced.
+In Section 6, related work is discussed.
+Conclusions and future work are in Section 7.

-2. The GRL Modelling Notation
+2. GRL modelling notation

-The Goal-oriented Requirements Language (GRL) [6] [21] is a language for supporting goal and agent oriented modelling and reasoning about requirements, with an emphasis on dealing with non-functional requirements (NFRs)[4].
+The GRL [8,9] is a language for supporting goal- and agent-oriented modelling and reasoning about requirements, with an emphasis on dealing with non-functional requirements (NFRs) [11].
 It provides constructs for expressing various types of concepts that are useful for supporting the requirements and high-level design process.
 There are three main categories of concepts: intentional elements, intentional links, and actors.
 GRL elements and links are intentional in that they are used in models that answer questions about intents, motivations and rationales, such as: